Album Review: "Gutter Ballet" by American Heavy Metal Band Savatage

 About the Album Gutter Ballet and What is on the Cover

 American heavy metal band Savatage entered 1989 on a very high note coming off of their excellent album Hall of the Mountain King.
 Their 1989 album called Gutter Ballet is another very good album but could it match what came before it?
-We shall find out as you all take this musical journey through an album that is almost 30 years old.
+We shall find out as you all take this musical journey through an album that is now over 30 years old.
 The album’s cover shows the shadow of a ballet dancer dancing in a large hall where there is a piano and a guitar and there are also those kinds of stairs that we would see in a high-class hotel.
 Certainly, there is more to this album than just being your standard heavy metal album.
 The inspiration for this album came from when Jon Oliva watched The Phantom of the Opera.

-Of Rage and War is a Solid Way to Start off Gutter Ballet
+Of Rage and War is a Solid Way to Start off the Album Gutter Ballet

 "Of Rage and War"